HTTP-RPC/Kilo/README.md

     public void execute(V result, Exception exception);

 On successful completion, the first argument will contain the result of the operation.
-By default, this will be an instance of one of the following types or `null`, depending on the response returned by the server:
+This will typically be an instance of one of the following types or `null`, depending on the response returned by the server:

 * string: `java.lang.String`
 * number: `java.lang.Number`